xwp/wp-dependency-minification/readme.txt

 Pull requests welcome.

-If you are using Nginx with the default Varying Vagrant Vagrants config, you'll want to remove `css` and `js` from this rule:
+If you are using Nginx with the default Varying Vagrant Vagrants config, you'll want to remove `css|js` from this rule in `nginx-wp-common.conf`:

     # Handle all static assets by serving the file directly.
 Add directives
     # to send expires headers and turn off 404 error logging.